prp-e/ai_system_building_course/examples/personal_planning/my_planning_input.md

 - P1: Can't come up with new ideas.
 - P2: Everything I think of, a big corporate (such as OpenAI) can and will do better.
 - P3: I can't think of any new ideas which make a BOOM in the industry, at least in the local scene.
+- P4: Infrastructure is really expensive and I need better alternatives (such as smaller models or even reliable API's for good models)

 ## MISSION